Deraj21/cryptid-bot/readme.md

 ---

 `LAST`
-- moved action menu to its own component
+- setup the toolbar menu for the bots to take turns
-- changed player setup form order
-- messed with styles of player-selectform elements
+- bot buttons display dynamically

 `NEXT`
-- ?
+- implement bot turns